Astronaut and artist Alan Bean dies at 86

 Alan Bean, a former US Navy test pilot, was selected by Nasa as a trainee in 1963.

-He went into space twice, the first time in November 1969 as the lunar module pilot on the Apollo 12 moon-landing mission.
+He went into space twice, the first time in November 1969 as the lunar module pilot on the Apollo 12 Moon-landing mission.

+He later described how complex and risky the mission had been: "It was more science fiction to us, I think, than it was to the average public.

+"We knew how difficult it was.
+We knew how many things had to go right.
+This is like going half way across the Sahara Desert and stopping your car and getting out and camping out for a couple of days and then hoping when you start it up the battery works because if doesn't you're up creek."

 In 1973 he was commander of the second crewed flight to Skylab - America's first space station.